logos-electromechanical/MultiSpork/MultiSpork/documentation/MultiSporkSystemDescription.md

 # Host App

+The host app will be designed to present the acquired data in a format that can be readily viewed and manipulated by the user.

-The host app shall be written
+The host app shall be written in Kivy or similar cross-platform framework that allows them to run on not only Android tablets but also on Windows, Linux, and Mac.